ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ### Customization example

-Below you will find an example on how the "Powered by CKEditor" logo can be customized in CSS:
+Below you will find an example of how the "Powered by CKEditor" logo can be customized in CSS:

 ```css
 /*